paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 **(b) Funding**

-(1) **Authorization of appropriations** — There is authorized to be appropriated to carry out this section $20,000,000 for each of fiscal years 2008 through 2023.
+(1) **Authorization of appropriations** — There is authorized to be appropriated to carry out this section $20,000,000 for each of fiscal years 2008 through 2031.

 (2) **Availability of funds** — In addition to funds made available under paragraph (1), of the funds of the Commodity Credit Corporation, the Secretary shall use $5,000,000, to remain available until expended.

 (3) **Additional funding** — In addition to any other funds made available under this subsection, of the funds of the Commodity Credit Corporation, the Secretary shall use—

-  (A) $5,000,000 beginning in fiscal year 2019, to remain available until expended; and
+  (A) $5,000,000 beginning in fiscal year 2019, to remain available until expended;

-  (B) $1,000,000 beginning in fiscal year 2024, to remain available until expended.
+  (B) $1,000,000 beginning in fiscal year 2024, to remain available until expended; and

+  (C) $1,000,000 beginning in fiscal year 2026, to remain available until expended.

 ### Statutory Notes